 As an insurer, we receive and are required to protect confidential information from customers, vendors and other third parties that may include personal health or financial information.
-To the extent any disruption or security breach results in a loss or damage to our data, or inappropriate disclosure of our confidential information or that of others, it could cause significant damage to our reputation, affect our relationships with our customers and clients, lead to claims against the Company, result in regulatory action and ultimately harm our business.
-In addition, we may be required to incur significant costs to mitigate the damage caused by any security breach, or to protect against future damage.
+If any disruption or security breach results in a loss or damage to our data, or inappropriate disclosure of our confidential information or that of others, it could damage to our reputation, affect our relationships with our customers and clients, lead to claims against the Company, result in regulatory action and harm our business.
+In addition, we may be required to incur significant costs to mitigate the damage caused by any security breach or to protect against future damage.